Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 <img src="/images/pf1/yo_cer.png" />

+As a result of the internship, XRI Global is going to update the overall performance of fine-tuned models on the language map website.
+This performance will be used as a guide for each language so that the public can find the latest performance scores of each language more easily.

 ## Building and Understanding ASR Systems

 This internship has been a highly rewarding journey in both technical depth and practical application.
 By working through the complete pipeline of Automatic Speech Recognition (ASR) model development—from raw data collection to fine-tuning and evaluation—I was able to deepen my understanding of both speech technology and multilingual modeling, particularly in the context of low-resource languages.